Netflix News: When ‘American Horror Story: Roanoke’ Will Drop

 That is one good reason that American Horror Story producers might have for making sure that all of their fans, or potential fans, are able to catch up to the continuity of the show on Netflix that has started the process in Season 6, Roanoke.

-There is also the fact that American Horror Story might still be leaving their fans in the dark as to the theme of Season 7 like they did last year on AHS.
+There is also the fact that American Horror Story might still be leaving their fans in the dark as to the theme of Season 7 like they did last year.

-Suffice it to say that if American Horror Story Season 7 starts this spring or summer, then fans will likely get to see Roanoke on Netflix as early as March this year, or sometime close to that.
+Suffice it to say that if American Horror Story Season 7 starts this spring or summer, then fans will likely get to see Roanoke on Netflix as early as March of this year, or some time close to that.
 The news really depends on what announcements are made about Season 7 of AHS, which will directly effect when it comes to Netflix.

 At this time, the theme for Season 7 of American Horror Story has not been announced, nor has a launch date for the FX horror anthology show.
-But if there is to be a spring or summer launch for AHS Season 7, then fans can expect details to come soon and Roanoke to premiere on Netflix sometime in the near future.
+But if there is to be a spring or summer launch for AHS Season 7, then fans can expect details to come soon, and Roanoke to premiere on Netflix sometime in the near future.

 [Featured Image by FX]